ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/faqs.md

 ## What are the Art Blocks Engine offerings?

 **Art Blocks Engine:**
-The same flagship product used by Art Blocks for on-chain storage of generative systems.
-Projects can either use no dependencies or one dependency from a short list of highly decentralized libraries.
+Used for on-chain storage of generative systems.
+Projects can use no dependencies or one dependency from a list of decentralized libraries.
+[See the allowed dependencies here.](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/#limited-dependencies)

-[Check this link](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/#limited-dependencies) for a complete list of allowed dependencies.

 **Art Blocks Engine Flex:**
-Our newest offering allows generative systems to reference off-chain assets stored on [IPFS](https://ipfs.io/) or [Arweave](https://www.arweave.org/).
-This means generative systems can use photography, AI, GAN, and other creative tools that are otherwise impractical.
+Allows generative systems to reference off-chain assets stored on IPFS or Arweave, enabling creative tools like photography, AI, and GAN.

-If you’re unsure which offering better fits your needs, get in touch, and we can chat through the benefits of each approach.
+Email us at Engine@artblocks.io to discuss which offering best suits your needs.

 ## What's included with Art Blocks Engine?

 For a new partnership, the standard current Art Blocks Engine offerings include:

-1. Deployment of basic Engine smart contracts suite to testnet and mainnet (includes ETH gas costs incurred for contract deployments):
+1. Deployment of Engine smart contracts suite to testnet and mainnet (includes gas costs).
-   1.1 `GenArt721CoreV2` contract: main Engine contract
-   1.2 `GenArt721Minter` contract: minting contract, which supports minting in ETH and ERC20 tokens–can be upgraded in the future
-   1.3 `Randomizer` contract: basic randomizer, which provides additional entropy to the core contract for token creation–can be upgraded in the future
-2. Integration of deployed Core contract with decentralized Graph indexing architecture on testnet and mainnet (includes GRT costs incurred for subgraph update deployment).
+2. Integration of deployed Core contract with decentralized Graph indexing architecture on testnet and mainnet, includes GRT costs incurred for subgraph update deployment.
-3. Integration of deployed contracts and subgraph with Art Blocks’ project setup site, and with Art Blocks’ rendering and metadata infrastructure, on testnet and mainnet.
-APIs provided will include:
+3. Integration of deployed contracts and subgraph with Art Blocks' project setup site and rendering/metadata infrastructure (APIs: Token, Generator, Rendered Image).
-   * Token API
-   * Generator API
-   * Rendered Image API

 ## What effect does ‘locking’ a project have?

-Locking a project (specifically on GenArt721CoreV2) permanently freezes the artist name, project name, project scripts, project license, and project IPFS hash on the blockchain.
+Locking a project (specifically on V2 Contracts) permanently freezes the artist name, project name, project scripts, project license, and project IPFS hash on the blockchain.
 Additionally, maximum invocations of a project can never be increased.

  **Locked projects can not be unlocked**